 Improving Your Mental Health in Your Home Office :

-- Plants: This is probably the easiest way to transform a space making it more green.
-Opt for plants that need little tending like “Mother-in-law’s tongue” or “Snake plant” (Sansevieria plant) these can last up to month without water, surviving in both low light or full exposure to sunlight for long periods.
+- Plants: This is probably the easiest way to transform a space making it greener.
+Opt for plants that need little tending like “Mother-in-law’s tongue” or “Snake plant” (Sansevieria plant) these can last up to a month without water, surviving in both low light or full exposure to sunlight for long periods.
 Sounds like the perfect plant for someone like me who forgets to water them!
 Plants absorb our dirty air which keeps your office productive, healthy and boosts your mood.

 - Flooring: This is a great way to bring the outside in, select a laminate flooring in a wood style.
-Not only is laminate easy to care for, clean and maintain it looks as good as wooden flooring but is a much more wallet friendly option.
-Unlike wooden flooring, laminate doesn’t require specialist clearing and is easy to lay.
+Not only is laminate easy to care for, clean and maintain it looks as good as wooden flooring but is a much more wallet-friendly option.
+Unlike wooden flooring, laminate doesn’t require specialist cleaning and is easy to lay.

 - Lighting: We looked before at how the correct lighting can improve your mood in the winter.
 It’s surprising the benefits of more natural light on your mood and energy.
-Ensure your home office is never dark or a dimly lit, invest in light bulbs which mimic natural daylight and LED light bulbs that stops the artificial orange glow of traditional bulbs.
+Ensure your home office is never dark or dimly lit, invest in light bulbs that mimic natural daylight and LED light bulbs that stop the artificial orange glow of traditional bulbs.

-- Take a Break: Taking regular breaks gives you the opportunity, even in the winter, to open the front door and stand in your garden.
+- Take a Break: Taking regular breaks gives you the opportunity to relax and unwind your mind.
+A soothing cup of tea or herbal capsules made from soft gelatin if you’re short for time could help revitalize you for the next round of work.
+Even in the winter you should open the front door and stand in your garden.
 Taking in some deep breaths, in through the nose out through the mouth.
-Concentrate on the act of breathing forget everything else, clearing your mind, reducing stress and anxiety and increasing productivity on your return.
+Concentrate on the act of breathing forget everything else, clear your mind, reduce stress and anxiety and increase productivity on your return.

 The Wildlife Trusts have produced this super infographic on “Nature and Mental Health” which can be downloaded from their website.